Euro edges down, dollar hovers around two-year high

 "The precarious element is we are now entering a period of thinner liquidity, so policymakers and market participants have to deal with the elevated risk of rapid moves that could push the yen to levels that have led to intervention in the past," said Kyle Rodda, senior financial market analyst at Capital.com.

-(Reporting by Ankur Banerjee and Greta Rosen Fondahn; Editing by Sam Holmes and Bernadette Baum)
+(Reporting by Greta Rosen Fondahn and Ankur Banerjee; Editing by Sam Holmes, Bernadette Baum and Emelia Sithole-Matarise)